Yesunkhast/Yesunkhast/README.md

 - 👀 I’m interested in music, chilling and sport.
 - 🌱 I’m currently learning code and guitar.
 - 💞️ I’m looking to collaborate on nice and deep people.
-- 📫 How to reach me dm me 'boroonii_xvn'.
+- 📫 How to reach me?
+It's okey dm me to 'boroonii_xvn'.
 - 😄 Pronouns: you can kill my heart, you can heal my heart.
 - ⚡ Fun fact: i'm man and i'm lonely one hha.